carbon-language/carbon-lang/docs/design/generics/details.md

 In this example, there are two uses of `like`, producing three implementations

 ```
-external impl like Meters as MultipliableWith(like f64)
+impl like Meters as MultipliableWith(like f64)
     where .Result = Meters {
   fn Multiply[self: Self](other: f64) -> Result {
     return self.Scale(other);